adyork/workshop_bios_oceanographic_data_part2/_episodes/01-tabular-data.md

 NOTE: Excel is **proprietary software**, which means that it is owned by a company that is restricting the ways it can be used.
 A free spreadsheet program that can also be used is LibreOffice.
+Commands may differ a bit between programs, but the general idea is the same.